-Phone: (888) 942-5222, DSN: 553-7465, E-mail: NHRC-Department164@med.navy.mil
+Phone: (619) 553-7433, DSN: 553-7433, E-mail: NHRC-Department164@med.navy.mil

-||Established in 1998 the DoD Birth and Infant Health Registry aims to better understand the reproductive health effects of military service.
-To accomplish this goal, the registry provides systematic surveillance of DoD beneficiary births, following infants after birth to assess health outcomes, including birth defects and preterm birth.
-With approximately 100,000 live births to military beneficiaries each year, the registry currently contains data on more than one million infants.
-Uses for these data include establishing the prevalence of birth defects and evaluating associations of various birth outcomes with specific exposures, such as smallpox vaccination or deployment.
-In 2003, the DoD Birth and Infant Health Registry team developed a highly visible collaboration with the CDC on the National Smallpox Vaccine in Pregnancy Registry.
-The National Smallpox Vaccine in Pregnancy Registry staff receives vaccine adverse event reporting system (VAERS) forms for women inadvertently vaccinated in pregnancy, or within 42 days prior to conception.
-Unique to this registry is the ability to use active case follow-up to evaluate pregnancy losses.
-Overall, the DoD Birth and Infant Health Registry addresses the reproductive health concerns of military families with strong science and surveillance, contributing to progress in the prevention of birth defects and other infant health challenges.
+||Established in 1998, the DoD Birth and Infant Health Registry aims to better understand the reproductive health effects of military service.
+To accomplish this goal, the Registry provides systematic surveillance of DoD beneficiary births, following infants after birth to assess health outcomes, including birth defects and preterm birth.
+With over 100,000 live births to military beneficiaries each year, the Registry currently contains data on more than 1.3 million infants.
+Uses for these data include establishing the prevalence of birth defects and evaluating associations of various birth outcomes with specific exposures, such as vaccination, deployment, occupational exposures, and geographic location.
+In addition to assessing infant health outcomes, the Registry has also recently developed the unique ability to monitor pregnancy outcomes, including pregnancy losses among active duty women.
+Overall, the DoD Birth and Infant Health Registry addresses the reproductive health concerns of military families through strong science and surveillance, contributing to the health and protection of military families. |

 * The appearance of hyperlinks does not constitute endorsement by the Department of Defense of linked web sites or the information, products, or services contained therein.
 For other than authorized activities such as military exchanges and Moral, Welfare, and Recreation sites, the Department of Defense does not exercise any editorial control over the information you may find at these locations.
 Such links are provided consistent with the stated purpose of this DoD Web site.